tianchengzhe/EllipTrack_docs/docs/GUI_parameter.rst

 2. Select the number of channels.
 3. Channel-specific information.

-   *  **Channel** --- Name of the fluorescence channel
+   *  **Channel** --- Name of the fluorescence channel.

+      The first channel should image cell nuclei.
+Images of this channel will be used for Segmentation and Track Linking.
+Images of other channels will be used for Signal Extraction.

-   *  **Signal** --- Name of the signal to measure
+   *  **Signal** --- Name of the signal to measure.
    *  **Image Path** --- Path to the folder storing the images.
-Check "Same" if images of all channels locate in the same folder.
+Check "Same" if the images of all channels locate in the same folder.

       For Nikon ND2 format, click ">" of the nuclear channel and a new GUI pops up.
-Users may edit and arrange the order of loaded paths.
+Users may edit and arrange the order of folders.

       .. figure:: _static/images/parameter/1_1_extra.png
          :align: center